Skip to main content

 In New York City, your address tells a story.
 A Midtown Manhattan address near Park Avenue or Fifth Avenue signals an established, corporate operation, ideal for finance, law, and consulting firms.
 A SoHo address carries creative and startup energy, appealing to fashion, design, and media companies.
 The Financial District (FiDi) is synonymous with banking and fintech.
 NoMad and Flatiron have become hubs for tech startups and venture-backed companies.

 Your address also affects practical matters.
-The publication requirement cost varies by county, Manhattan (New York County) publications tend to cost less than some outer boroughs.
+Publication cost varies widely by county.
+Upstate counties like Albany run in the low $400 range, while NYC boroughs typically fall between roughly $950 and $1,800 depending on which papers are designated — Manhattan publications tend to be the most expensive (the New York Law Journal is among the required papers), while Queens and the Bronx are typically lower.
 Banks and payment processors recognize well-known office buildings, which can speed up business account approval.
 Choose a provider with an established address in a recognized commercial building rather than a residential conversion or unfamiliar location.

 What Happens After You Register Your LLC

-After the New York Department of State approves your LLC (typically 5 to 7 business days for standard processing, or 24 hours for expedited), your approval documents are mailed to your registered agent address.
+After the New York Department of State approves your LLC (typically 5-7 business days for standard processing, or 24 hours for expedited), your approval documents are mailed to the address you designated on the filing.
 Your virtual office scans and emails these to you immediately.
-Complete the publication requirement promptly, failure to publish within the aforementioned 120 days suspends your LLC's authority to conduct business in New York.
+Complete the publication requirement promptly.
+Failing to publish within the 120-day window suspends your LLC's authority to conduct business in New York.

-The IRS mails your EIN confirmation within 4 to 6 weeks to your business address.
+Apply for your EIN through the IRS.
+Online applications return an EIN immediately for applicants with an SSN or ITIN; mail or fax applications via Form SS-4 typically take 4-6 weeks, with the CP 575 confirmation letter sent to your business address.
 New York requires a Biennial Statement every two years ($9 fee) to keep your LLC in good standing.
 Your virtual office ensures you receive all renewal reminders and compliance notices on time.
-Use your NYC virtual office address consistently across all channels, website, contracts, business cards, bank accounts, and tax filings.
+Use your NYC virtual office address consistently across all channels: website, contracts, business cards, bank accounts, and tax filings.
 Address inconsistency raises red flags with financial institutions and state regulators.

 Frequently Asked Questions